Want your coffee actually to taste strong, not just hot and dark?

 Does using more coffee make it stronger?

 Yes.
-Increasing your coffee-to-water ratio is one of the most effective ways to make your brew stronger.
+Increasing your coffee-to-water ratio is one of the most effective ways to intensify the flavor of your brew.

 How do you make coffee stronger without adding bitterness?